GenericEric/genericmediafactory/README.md

 |Unpackerr | Monitors download directories and unzips any compressed media so the managers can import |
 |Flaresolver | Solves CloudFlare protection for some indexers that need it |

-`helm repo add genericmediafactory https://gitlab.bgeneric.net/api/v4/projects/7/packages/helm/stable`
+`helm repo add genericmediafactory https://gitlab.bgeneric.net/api/v4/projects/7/packages/helm/stable` \
+`helm repo update`

 # Assumptions
 * You have a Kubernetes cluster deployed